A simplified spatial+ approach to mitigate spatial confounding in multivariate spatial areal models: Multivariate ecological spatial areal models

 To make the spatial random effects identifiable, appropriate sum-to-zero constraints must be contemplated.
-Here, we will consider the constraints proposed by \cite{Goicoa2018} for each crime.
-In addition, we fix the precision parameters of the spatial precision matrices equal 1 to make the entries of the $\boldsymbol{M}$ matrix identifiable \citep{Martinez-Beneito2013}.
+Here, we will consider the constraints proposed by~\citet{Goicoa2018} for each crime.
+In addition, we fix the precision parameters of the spatial precision matrices at 1 to make the between-crime covariance matrix $\SSigma_{b}$ identifiable~\citep{Martinez-Beneito2013}.
+Note that in the case of separable covariance structures, we set the parameter $\tau=1$ as any change in scale in the within-crime covariance matrix can be compensated for by an appropriate change in the scale of the between-crime covariance matrix $\SSigma_{b}$.
+Regarding non separable covariance structures, the between-crime covariance matrix $\SSigma_{b}$ will be identifiable if the precision parameters $\tau_j$ are fixed at 1.
+More precisely, setting $\tau_1=\cdots=\tau_J$ (not necessarily equal to 1) only identifies $\SSigma_{b}$ up to scaling.
+In any case, fixing the precision parameters at 1 is not restrictive as the elements of the matrix ${\M}$ control the degree of smoothing within each crime (see Appendix \ref{appenB} for details).